Be Prepared for Challenges

+The work of quitting is important and difficult.
 Be kind to yourself during your quit smoking journey.
-You are trying to break an addiction that may stem back years or even decades—that's no small feat!
+You are trying to break an addiction and that's no small feat!
+Reward yourself for hour-to-hour, day-to-day progress, not perfection.
 In addition to physical symptoms, you may feel irritable or short-tempered, even with well-meaning friends and family.
 Know that this will pass and that you'll be back to feeling like your usual self soon.

 Take time to celebrate even small milestones during your journey to quit smoking.
-Set small and then larger goals, and reward yourself when you achieve them.
-Some ideas for rewards could include an afternoon at the movies, a new book, a special trip to your favorite restaurant or a new pair of running shoes.
-Celebrating your progress helps you stay on track and looking forward to achieving your next milestone.
+Set small and then larger goals for milestones like a day smokefree, a week smokefree and so on then reward yourself when you achieve them.
+Some ideas for rewards include downloading new music, an afternoon at the movies, a new book and a night out on the town.
+Celebrating your progress helps you stay on track and keeps you looking forward to your next milestone.